chewing/libchewing/README.md

 ### Half/Full Shape sub-mode

-This sub-mode is for inputing half shape and full shape characters.
-Half shape characters are essentially normal English characters; while the full shape characters are full-width pretty symbols that resemble English characters.
+This sub-mode is for inputting half-shape and full-shape characters.
+Half-shape characters are essentially normal English characters, while full-shape characters are stylized symbols that resemble English characters in a larger, more prominent format.

 	Key binding   API name                   Functionality
 	-----------   --------                   -------------